ashejim/C964/_build/html/_sources/task1.md

 If you have specific questions or concerns -yes.
 However, in most cases, it's best just to submit.
 What suffices as "sufficient detail" is highly subjective.
 We can always tell you to add more, but if you've done your best to fulfill the requirements, submit it and let them tell you which (if any) parts need revision.
 At best, it passes; at worst, we address the issues cited by the evaluator -and then it passes.
 Responding to the more narrow focus of the evaluator's comments is generally easier than overworking the entire project.

 You have *unlimited* submissions but limited time.
-And, typically this is the best and most efficient approach.
+So typically this is the best and most efficient approach.

 **I only have a Linux (or Mac) machine.
 Will evaluators be able to run my code?"**

 Technically (and unfortunately), we are a "Windows" university, and all submitted projects should be able to run in Windows.
 However, being Windows-compatible is *nowhere specifically required* in the C964 rubric, and doing so would be a little silly for a computer science program.
-That said, WGU evaluators are only issued Windows 10 machines, and they may have difficulty running a Linux or Mac app without special instructions.
-Therefore, we recommend that the [user guide](task2_doc:userguide) provide explicit instructions for a Windows 10 user to run your code, such as using a [virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), a remote machine, or using a [Linux subsystem](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
+That said, WGU evaluators are only issued Windows 10 machines, and they may have difficulty running a Linux, Android, or Mac app without special instructions.
+Therefore for non-Windows apps, we recommend providing explicit instructions in the [user guide](task2_doc_d:user_guide) for a Windows 10 user to run your code, such as using a [virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), a remote machine, or using a [Linux subsystem](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).